edgio-docs/edgio-docs/src/guides/performance/caching.md

     Set up this feature using one of the following methods:

-    -   **Rules:** Create a rule that configures the (Stale While Revalidate feature)[/guides/performance/rules/features#stale-while-revalidate] to extend the amount of time that an edge server may serve stale content past the expiration of an asset's TTL.
+    -   **Rules:** Create a rule that configures the [Stale While Revalidate feature](/guides/performance/rules/features#stale-while-revalidate) to extend the amount of time that an edge server may serve stale content past the expiration of an asset's TTL.
 -   **CDN-as-Code:**
     ```js filename="./routes.js"
     new Router()